ericproffitt/TopicModelsVB.jl/README.md

  • Automated use of a Wiki for collaborative lecture notes
 ```

  user 2817 appears to be interested in the use of the internet for the purposes of education and knowledge dissemination.

-Now compare this with the top 15 recommendations made by our model,
+ Now compare this with the top 15 recommendations made by our model:

 ```julia
 showurecs(citeuctpf, 216, 15)